transloadit/uppy/ARCHITECTURE.md

 #### mount(target, plugin)

-Called by the plugin itself if it is a UI plugin that needs to do something in DOM.
-A `target` is passed as an argument, and then a plugin object itself.
+Called by the plugin itself, if it is a UI plugin that needs to do something in DOM.
+A `target` is passed as an argument.
 There are two possible scenarios for mounting:

 1\.
-If `typeof target === string`, then the element (tree) is rendered and gets mounted to the DOM:
+If `typeof target === 'string'`, then the element (tree) is rendered and gets mounted to the DOM:

 ``` javascript
 this.el = plugin.render(this.core.state)
 document.querySelector(target).appendChild(this.el)
 ```

 2\.
-If `typeof target === object`, then that plugin is found is plugins object of Core and `addTarget()` is called on that plugin.
+If `typeof target === 'object'`, then that plugin is found in `plugins` object of Core and `addTarget()` is called on that plugin.

 ``` javascript
 const targetPlugin = this.core.getPlugin(targetPluginName)
 const selectorTarget = targetPlugin.addTarget(plugin)
 ```

-*This should probably be replaced: we should explicitly pass targets to the target plugin, like so: `.use(Dashboard, {children: [DragDrop, Webcam]})`*.
+*This should probably be replaced: we could explicitly pass targets to the target plugin, like so: `.use(Dashboard, {children: [DragDrop, Webcam]})`*.

 #### focus()

 Called when plugin is in focus, like when that plugin’s tab is selected in the Dashboard.

+*We should also leverage onload/onunload or componentDidMount/componentWillUnmount*

 #### install()

 Called by Core when it instantiates new plugins.
-In `install` a plugin can extend global state with its own state (like `modal: hidden`), or do anything needed on initialization, including `mount`.
+In `install` a plugin can extend global state with its own state (like `{ modal: { isHidden: true } }`), or do anything needed on initialization, including `mount()`.

 ### Plugins are currently of the following types: